GMC-Modding-Team/Community-Mod-Compilation-Deprecated/data/unleash_The_Mods/mods/Homestead_Instruments_Inc/Doc/3D_PRINTED_ITEM.md

 As a rule of thumb, it may be wise to prefix each item in your mod with a unique tag, in order to differentiate it from the items from the base game or from other mods.

-On top of that, given the somewhat-complex support network of items, it may also be wise to follow a name scheme for the items. the first mod to demostrate the idea, uses the following scheme:
+On top of that, given the somewhat-complex support network of items, it may also be wise to follow a name scheme for the items. the first mod to demonstrate the idea, uses the following scheme:

 * `<tag>_<id>` for the desired item
 * `<tag>_<state>_<id>_<platform>`, where: